Conditions for Unitarity in Timeless Quantum Theory: Conclusions

-To summarize, the following statements are equivalent: \begin{enumerate} \item $\kket{\psi_{U}(t)}$ and $ \ket{\psi_{\mathcal{R}}(t)}$ evolve unitarily. \item $\hat{H}_U$ is physically equivalent to a constraint for which Eqs. \eqref{eq:cond1_NEW} and \eqref{eq:cond2_NEW} hold (excluding the pathological constraints discussed in Appendix \ref{appA:pathological_cons}). \item The rate of the clock $\mathcal{C}$ is constant with respect to any other non-interacting clock and does not depend on the internal structure of $\mathcal{C}$. \end{enumerate} This characterizes the types of Hamiltonians of the Universe that lead to a unitary dynamics from both the mathematical and the interpretational point of view.
+We have seen that the following statements are equivalent: \begin{enumerate} \item $\kket{\psi_{U}(t)}$ and $ \ket{\psi_{\mathcal{R}}(t)}$ evolve unitarily. \item $\hat{H}_U$ is physically equivalent to a constraint for which Eqs.~\eqref{eq:cond1_NEW} and \eqref{eq:cond2_NEW} hold (excluding the pathological constraints discussed in Appendix \ref{appA:pathological_cons}). \item The rate of the clock $\mathcal{C}$ is constant with respect to any other non-interacting clock and does not depend on the internal structure of $\mathcal{C}$. \end{enumerate} This characterizes the types of Hamiltonians of the Universe that lead to a unitary dynamics from both the mathematical and the interpretational point of view.
 This characterization relies on the clock $\mathcal{C}$ being an ideal clock, so it should also hold in the limiting case of ever more precise realistic clocks.
 Therefore, we can expect its insights on unitarity in timeless quantum theory to be general.
-Nevertheless, it would be useful to consider how these results extend to non-ideal clocks \cite{smith_quantum_2020,hohn_trinity_2021}, where further breakdowns of unitarity might appear \cite{hausmann_measurement_2025}.
+Nevertheless, it would be useful to consider how these results extend to non-ideal clocks, which are often treated using POVMs rather than projective measurements \cite{busch_energy-time_1990,smith_quantum_2020,hohn_trinity_2021,chataignier_relational_2026}, and where further breakdowns of unitarity might appear \cite{hausmann_measurement_2025}.
+Closely related questions arise in the framework of quantum reference frames, where time is treated relationally \cite{giacomini_quantum_2019,hohn_how_2020,vanrietvelde_change_2020}.
+I leave these investigations for future work.

 What to make of non-unitarity?
 The two conditions found in this work point to two different origins of this effect.
-Hamiltonians of the Universe that violate Eq. \eqref{eq:cond1_NEW} make the rate of the clock depend on its internal structure, meaning that the flow of time changes with the choice of clock, and so the effect is not general but clock-specific.
+Hamiltonians of the Universe that violate Eq.~\eqref{eq:cond1_NEW} make the rate of the clock depend on its internal structure, meaning that the flow of time changes with the choice of clock, and so the effect is not general but clock-specific.
 This might happen for some types of interactions with the clock, but we have also observed this for a non-interacting relativistic Hamiltonian of the Universe.
-In this latter case, non-unitarity is due to the relativistic quantum mechanical treatment, similarly to the non-unitarity of the Klein-Gordon equation.
-Such instances of non-unitarity can be sidestepped in a quantum field theoretic timeless approach \cite{hohn_matter_2024}.
+In this latter case, non-unitarity is due to the relativistic quantum mechanical treatment, similarly to the non-unitarity of the Klein-Gordon equation, and the problem might be solved by adopting a quantum field theoretic timeless approach (see \cite{hohn_matter_2024} for a first step in this direction).